insideapp-oss/sonar-apple/DEVELOP.md

 This is the case for :
 - severity (blocker, critical, major, minor, info)
 - type (code smell, bug, vulnerability)
-- debt (remediation effort estimate)
+- debt (remediation effort estimate, optional)

 At the end of a rule update script, rules are scanned, and you are asked to fill missing information: